 That is the entire idea: erasure codes are linear equations plus redundancy.

-A full “hello” example (recover the letter “h”) Link to heading
+A full “hello” example (recover the original string) Link to heading

 Okay, our equivalent “hello” test will tie all these concepts together.
-Here is a minimal example that encodes the string "hello", then simulates losing some encoded symbols and recovers the letter "h" by solving for the coefficients again.
+Here is a minimal example that encodes the string "hello", then simulates losing some encoded symbols and recovers the original string by solving for the coefficients again.

 We will use a degree-4 polynomial code over the integers.
 We treat the bytes as the polynomial coefficients, evaluate it at x = 1..7, and use the extra points as parity.
 This is still a toy example (not a true Reed-Solomon over a finite field), but the mechanics are the same.